 - Abide by all RSO Financial Policies & Responsibilities.

-- Submit the RSO Re-Registration form, including an updated constitution.
-(Annually by August 1).
+- Submit the Student Organization Annual Registration Form including an updated constitution (Annually by OCL established deadline).

-- Submit the RSO AntiHazing Agreement form to the Office of Student Life after sharing the information with your membership.
-(Annually by October 1).
+- Submit the RSO Anti-Hazing Agreement form to the Office of Student Life after sharing the information with your membership.
+(Annually by OCL established deadline).

-- Submit the RSO Roster Submission (refer to your individual constitution/supporting documents to determine who falls into this categorization) (Annually by October 20).
+- Submit the RSO Roster Submission (refer to your individual constitution/supporting documents to determine who falls into this categorization) (Annually by OCL established deadline).

 - Submit the Mid-Year Leadership Change form when leadership changes at any time during the academic year.